Masabeca/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 •	Reshapes dataset to create a data frame with average of each measurement variable for each activity and each subject
 •	Writes new tidy data frame to a text file to create the required tidy data set file of 180 observations and 68 columns (2 columns for activityName and subjectID and 66 columns for measurement variables)
 ________________________________________
-Transformations Performed on the original dataset.
+##Transformations Performed on the original dataset.
 Merging the training and the test sets to create one data set.
-Activities:
+#Activities:
 •	Download the dataset from the URL mentioned above and unzip it to create UCI HAR Dataset folder.
 •	Script Imports test and train datsets and creates data frames from then and then merges the training and the test sets to create one data frame.
-All files to be used as listed above are imported to created data frames and column variables names are updated as follows data.frame	Variable Names featureVariables	"varId", "varName" activityLabels	"activityId", "activityName" xTest	featureVariables$varName yTest	"activityId" subjectTest	"subjectId" xTrain	featureVariables$varName
+#All files to be used as listed above are imported to created data frames and column variables names are updated as follows
+*data.frame	Variable Names
+*features	"varId", "varName"
+*activityLabels	"activityId", "activityName"
+*xTest	featureVariables$varName
+yTest	"activityId"
+subjectTest	"subjectId"
+xTrain	featureVariables$varName